How To Add Currency Conversion In WordPress

 WordPress Plugin - Currency Conversion

-You can also add currency conversion to your website or blog’s sidebar using the plugin’s widget.
+You can also insert currency conversion into your site’s sidebar area using the Currencyr widget.

-To add currency conversion to your sidebar menu, choose Appearance > Widgets from the WordPress user admin menu …
+To add currency conversion to your sidebar, select Appearance > Widgets from the WordPress user admin menu …

 WP Menu: Appearance > Widgets

-In the Widgets > Available Widgets area find the ‘Currencyr’ widget and add it to an Active Widgets location …
+In the Widgets > Available Widgets section find the ‘Currencyr’ widget and drag it to the Active Widgets area …

 WP Plugin - Currency Converter

-Configure the widget options as shown in the example below (add currency codes separated by a comma), and click ‘Save’ to save your settings …
+Configure the widget settings as shown below (add currency codes separated by a comma), and click ‘Save’ to save your settings …

-The currency converter will now show on your sidebar menu with the settings you have specified when configuring the widget …
+Your currency converter will now show on your sidebar with the settings you have specified …

 WP Plugin - Currencyr